Holding Deposit: What Landlords & Tenants Need to Know

 A tenancy deposit must be stored in a government approved deposit protection scheme such as the Deposit Protection Service, MyDeposits or the Tenancy Deposit Scheme (England and Wales).
 If you are letting in Scotland, you can use the Letting Protection Service, Safe Deposits or MyDeposits Scotland.

-If a landlord does not legally store their tenant’s deposit within the first 30 days of receiving it, they could face a fine of up to three times the deposit amount and the inability to issue a Section 21 notice.
+If a landlord does not protect the tenancy deposit within 30 days, they risk fines up to three times the deposit and may lose the right to serve a Section 21 notice.

 Unlike a regular tenancy deposit, a holding deposit is not legally required to be kept under a deposit protection scheme.